-Coal Harbour is a neighbourhood in Vancouver.
+When downtown Vancouver accomodation, Coal Harbour is one of the great neighborhoods in downtown Vancouver.
 It features marinas, beautiful mountain views and a mix of casual and upscale surroundings.
 It is the very heart of downtown Vancouver.
 You’ll see seaplanes take off against the backdrop of snow-capped mountains and the elegant Lions Gate Bridge.

 Best Suited For?

-Coal Harbour is an excellent location for folks in town before or after a cruise vacation.
+When thinking about the best areas to stay in Vancouver, Coal Harbour is an excellent location for folks in town before or after a cruise vacation.
 The cruise ship terminal is steps away and an easy distance to Coal Harbour.
 If you’re craving mountain and ocean views, Coal Harbour is the neighbourhood for you!
 Business travelers often prefer staying in Coal Harbour for its proximity to the the financial district.
+Coal Harbour is definitely where to stay in Vancouver downtown.
 Coal Harbour is a great destination for travelers interested in doing non-touristy things in Vancouver!

 Highlights of Coal Harbour

 - Cruise Ship Terminal and Canada Place Trade & Convention Centre